ffedox/ilgiornale-scraping/README.md

-# Exctracting Comments with a Selenium Web Scraper
+# Exctracting comments with a Selenium-based web scraper

 Scripts for extracting comments and articles from the website of the newspaper [Il Giornale](https://www.ilgiornale.it/).